 City of Columbus

-The City of Columbus, Georgia is in compliance with the federal Clean Water Act.
+The City of Columbus has enacted a Stormwater Ordinance in order to establish minimum stormwater management requirements and controls to protect and safeguard the general health, safety, and welfare of the public residing in watersheds within this jurisdiction.
 The City of Columbus is the permitting authority for all land disturbing activities and requires the land owner to maintain all on-site stormwater control facilities and all open space areas (e.g. parks or “green” areas) required by the approved stormwater control plan.
 The City of Columbus will only provide construction permits to projects that establish a plan to manage stormwater runoff occurring during the construction process.
 The City of Columbus, under the NPDES program, also has the authority to inspect properties for noncompliance and can issue a notice of violation (NOV) for any deficiency or infraction onsite.
 Property owners are responsible for the maintenance of any stormwater facilities or practices located on the property.
-The City of Columbus has the authority to inspect these stormwater facilities or practices to ascertain that they are being maintained properly.
+The City of Columbus has the authority to inspect stormwater facilities and practices in order to ascertain that they are properly maintained and functioning.

 INSPECTION AND ENFORCEMENT

 1. Investigations.
 The Director of Planning, the Director of Engineering, the Director of Inspections and Code Enforcement and the City Arborist, independently and separately, shall have the power to conduct such investigations as may be reasonably deemed necessary to assure or compel compliance with the requirements and provisions of these this UDO under their respective administrative roles.

 2. Entry onto Property.
 Each Enforcement Officer and their designees shall have the authority to enter at reasonable times upon any property for the purpose of investigation and inspection.